bhartiy/learnsellacious/pages/35.marketplace/hyperlocal/docs.md

 ![](hyperlocal5.png)

 As you can see in the above screen shot, sellers can handle their store configurations from their profiles.
-Store opening, closing, delivery and pick timings can be viewd on frontend.
+Store opening, closing, delivery and pick timings can be viewed on frontend.
 These configuration can be hidden frontend, from global configuration and seller's profile.

 ![](hyperlocal7.png)